Established 1971 | Registered with The Royal Kennel Club

 photo by Pateman

-AS A GUNDOG: Hunting/flushing and retrieving game.
+Hunting/flushing and retrieving game.
 The Working Cocker will be keen and fearless to work amongst or go in to thick cover to flush out game birds or ground game and will emerge proudly with a retrieve of live or dead game to his master, whether it be on land or from water; an ideal gundog that is an enthusiastic hunter and being a small size, allows the working cocker to easily access undergrowth so it can methodically hunt/retrieve and give so much to his uses.

-Working Cocker carrying pheasant Working in water
+Working Cocker carrying pheasant

-photos courtesy of Pateman (left) and Raezhaven Gundogs (right)
+Photo courtesy of Raezhaven Gundogs

-Max enjoying agility Max enjoying agility
+Max enjoying agility

-Working Cocker as a Hearing Dog For The Deaf Working Cocker in training as a Dog For The Disabled
+Working Cocker as a Hearing Dog For The Deaf

 Met Officer Bob with Working Cocker Police Dog Jake